issue

 Link to Warning by the USDA to the pet store: USDA Warning

 The Minnesota Pet Lemon Law (Chapter 325F.79 - 325F.792) outlines some rights that protects consumers and sellers when purchasing dogs and cats.
-Some of the law's language is copied below.
+But, as noted above, animals are considered property, so some of the consumer protection laws above may be more appropriate to use in a legal case.

 NOTE: Lemon laws are controversial.